r4d1n/photographyistechnology/_drafts/aws.md

 Were cities that depend on cars really a good idea in the first place?
 Who decided that so many American cities and suburbs should be organized around roads, and the ownership of cars?

-I wouldn't argue that BART is a very successful service, but is that because of the nature of government, or because of the way it's viewed and treated?

 Uber raised venture capital; public services take taxes.
 That's definitely near the root of the aggression toward public services that appears among some American policymakers, entrepreneurs, and (especially) grassroots conservatives.
-Uber started from scratch a few years ago, the government and BART are working with legacy institutions and infrastructure that was not necessarily planned with the unfolding present or impending future in mind.
+Uber started from scratch a few years ago, while Caltrans is a legacy institution dealing with legacy infrastructure is not in the cloud but stamped across the landscape already.
 That's not really an accident, though, or an excuse.
 Why are there broken bolts on a brand new, $6.5 billion bridge?

+In Ursula Leguin's book *The Dispossessed*, a non-hierarchical anarchist society on a barren moon is run with the help of an AI that was originally developed on the Earth-like, state-dominated planet from whence the anarchists came.
+The computer organizes everything and assigns people work so they can collectively survive with little resources in a difficult natural environment.
+While anyone is free to ask for a different assignment or refuse to work outright, a culture in which individuals are shamed for endangering the group enforces conformity.
+I find this book really interesting because a) it shows how the utopian life I sometimes dream of might actually be miserable to live in and b) it predicates that society's development on the prior existence of a technologically advanced capitalist system, which ultimately made it possible for the moon colony to survive.

-In a lot of ways it seems like [artificial intelligence will be critical to the operation of successful cities](https://www.newscientist.com/article/mg22329764-000-the-ai-boss-that-deploys-hong-kongs-subway-engineers/) going forward.
+It seems like [artificial intelligence will be critical to the operation of successful cities](https://www.newscientist.com/article/mg22329764-000-the-ai-boss-that-deploys-hong-kongs-subway-engineers/) going forward.

 What will cities run by software be like?
-And how will it impact us that the software is produced by Uber (or similar), with the law gasping behind trying to keep up?
 Will it be great, like the experience of using Amazon Web Services to do powerful computing in the cloud?
 Will there still be mistakes, like using bolts with the wrong threads on the Bay Bridge, or invading Iraq?
 Will there be more or less accountability than there is today?

-In Ursula Leguin's book *The Dispossessed*, a barren moon colony where the members of a non-hierarchical anarchist society is organized by a powerful AI that the anarchists originally brought with them when they abandoned the Earth-like, state-dominated planet from whence they came.
+Who will live in the cloud city?

 <figure>
   <img src="/assets/2015/10/aws-loft/cloud-kegerator.jpg" />